ManicodeSecurity/Defending-DevOps/002-Containerizing-An-Application/README.md

 Hint 4: You will need to run `docker stop` on the first running container before running another one with the same port

-### Bonus+
-Check out [Anchore](https://anchore.io) and investigate some popular Docker images and their vulnerabilities.

-### Discussion Question: How would you plug a Docker vulnerability scanning utility into your current CI/CD pipeline?